mstksg/pandoc-sync/SPEC.md

     Default: `false`
 *   `pandoc`: Settings for various pandoc reader and writer options
 *   `variables`: pandoc's key-value store used for templates
+*   `discover`: `true` or `false`.
+Turn "automatic discovery" on or off.
+If off, only files explicitly listed (see next section) will be synced.

+    Default: `true`

 ### Branch only

-For each branch, in an `options` key, one may also specify:
+For each branch, one may specify:

 *   `mode`: can be one of: